PinataCloud/fig/README.md

 https://www.figma.com/community/file/1367670879509913267/frame-interface-guidelines

 ### How to use
-Copy the folder interfaces to your project and import the components you need.
+Copy the folder `src/interfaces` into your project and import the components you need.

 This implementation leverages Satori, making it compatible with frameworks like FramesJS and Frog.